JOIN US THIS YEAR FOR OUR 2017 CHEFSCAPADES!

 Serving the Homeless with Compassion and Respect

 People are homeless for many reasons.
 Twenty-five people died on our streets in 2005-06 and 24 in 2006-07.
 Existing agencies were overwhelmed.
-The faith communities of Santa Fe were moved to provide a winter emergency shelter, through a largely volunteer effort.
+The faith communities of Santa Fe were moved to provide a winter emergency shelter through a largely volunteer effort.

-In 2011-2012 we provided 12,496 “bed nights,” a hot dinner, and a cold breakfast to 709 homeless individuals.
-(A bed-night is one person for one night.)
+In the 2014-15 winter season we provided 17,570 “bed nights,” a hot dinner, and a cold breakfast to 1,097 homeless men and women.
+(A bed night is one person for one night.)
 In addition, another 3,892 individuals were provided with dinner only for a total of 39,032 dinners and breakfasts served.

 You are invited to join us by:

 - Offering your prayers for the homeless and for this service.

 - Volunteering from 5:30 to 9:00 p.m. during the winter season or assisting throughout the year on Tuesdays, Wednesdays, or Fridays from 9 a.m. to noon with lunches, showers, clothing, and assistance in finding jobs.

 - Contributing food, clothing, or personal items needed by the homeless.

 We remember you.
 We remember you, who were one of us—the people of Pete’s Place.
 We remember you for your presence in our shelter community and in the larger community of Santa Fe.
 We remember your laughter, your tears, your friendship, your troubles.
 We remember something you said to us one day that eased our suffering, or made us giggle, or caused us to stop and see that we are truly kin.
 We remember you, because you changed our lives.
 Thank you.

 * Gordon K., age 72, he was a veteran